marccasals98/StJoanDeDeu/diarization/README.md

 # Diarization

 We are doing speaker diarization making use of three techniques.
+The audio that is used for testing is ```jueves_a_las_13-27.wav```, it has its version in a m4a.

+The task description is a .json file generated after making the labeling with Label Studio.

 ## Pyannote